ADHD

 • little or no sense of danger

 These traits are more commonly seen in boys, which is due to the majority of ADHD research documenting and assessing case studies of boys only.
 This leads to many girls and women with ADHD going undiagnosed or misdiagnosed.
 ADHD also has a racial diagnosis gap; those who are black are less likely to receive a diagnosis.
-The gaps in diagnosis relate to stereotypical behaviours expected of people that are rooted in biassed of how ADHD medically manifests.
+The gaps in diagnosis relate to stereotypical behaviours expected of people that are rooted in the bias of how ADHD medically manifests.

 How many people have ADHD in the UK?

 Around 2.6 million people in the UK are currently diagnosed with ADHD, but the suspected number of people who have ADHD is much higher.
-This gap between diagnosed and undiagnosed individuals is largely due to the lack of an inclusive non-biased diagnostic criteria.
+This gap between diagnosed and undiagnosed individuals is largely due to the lack of inclusive non-biased diagnostic criteria.

 What support is out there?

 There are many organisations, and people with ADHD, that have come up with helpful ‘life hacks that people living with ADHD can implement in order to tackle the daily struggles that can come with ADHD.
-Helpguide.org states that a big myth is that ‘medication is the only way to solve my ADHD’ and some of these helpful sources demonstrate that a combination of making daily tasks accessible and medication work together make a person’s life with ADHD more manageable in highly demanding environments.
+Helpguide.org states that a big myth is that ‘medication is the only way to solve my ADHD’ and some of these helpful sources demonstrate that a combination of making daily tasks accessible and medication work together makes a person’s life with ADHD more manageable in highly demanding environments.
 Check out these sources to see hints and tips for organising your professional life, managing your financial commitments, sleeping schedules, impulsivity management, and more from Frida, ADDitude, and Helpguide.org.

 Life with ADHD is different, but that doesn’t make it abnormal or bad.
 We live in a world where society is disabling, not the individual, and both society and the individual have to change to make the world a better place for everyone.